When Does Fleet Insurance Make Sense for Your Business?

 | Manage-How-You-Drive (MHYD) | Ongoing coaching and improvement tracking | Up to 25% |

 AI Dashcams & Driver Coaching AI-equipped dashcams automatically detect dangerous driving behaviors — distracted driving, hard braking, close following — and alert managers before an incident happens.
-Dashcam footage also helps exonerate your drivers in disputed claims.
-Fleets using AI dashcams report crash reductions of 60–73%, and on average 18% lower premiums at first renewal.
-Here's what the latest 2026 data shows by carrier program:
+Dashcam footage also helps exonerate your drivers in disputed claims, with fleets resolving 40% more claims in their favor when video evidence is available.
+Fleets using AI dashcams have reported incident reductions of up to 60–86%, and average 18% lower premiums at first renewal.
+Key carrier telematics programs for 2026:

 | Insurer/Program | Discount Range | How It Works |